 The approval letter contains a NIE number.
 This is a “Foreigner’s Identification Number”.
 Once the temporary protection application has been approved and obtained, a physical Spanish foreigners ID card must be picked up from the Spanish Police.
 This is called TIE (Tarjeta de Identidad de Extranjero).
 An appointment is needed and must be scheduled online in advance.

 If you have arrived in Spain without a valid passport, please contact the Ukrainian Consulate and /or Embassy in Spain to obtain a special identification document.
-The outcome will be a residence permit with the right to work.
-The initial duration of validity is 1 year and is extendable, according to the EU Directive.

 After the Spanish authorities issue the temporary protection permit, a copy must be submitted to the health centers when applying to be included in the health care system.